 There are lots of strong roofing options out there, including slate and clay.
 These heavyweights may require additional reinforcement (and expense) of a roof’s underlying structure.
 Snow and ice loads can add significantly to that weight, so homeowner who want a similar look may want to opt for metal roofing that can mimic those materials.
 Metal offers superior strength under the most severe conditions, yet is much lighter per square foot.
 Because of this, additional structural reinforcements typically aren’t necessary.

 5) Who is the manufacturer and what is their reputation?

 For roofs designed to last and deliver carefree performance and protection, quality matters.
 The cheapest bid is often not the best deal.
-Learn more about the material being proposed, where it is sourced and whether the manufacturer has a solid reputation and will stand behind their products.
+Learn more about the material being proposed, where it is sourced and whether the manufacturer will stand behind their products.
 Be sure they use high quality techniques and materials.
 For example, high tech paint and coatings can make a huge difference in the durability, performance and ongoing maintenance of a roof.
 Ask for details and verification from your installer regarding the material specs being proposed.

 6) How do I choose the right style for my home?

 Ideally, a new roof will last a very long time, so choosing the right look matters.
 Again, it is important to consider regional conditions and never prioritize design over performance.
 For example, even if you love the look of wood shake, do not use it in a wildfire prone area.
 Instead, choose a material like metal that can mimic the look but won’t compromise on protection.
-Try on colors and different designs before deciding: use online tools such as the MRA visualizer to see how a new roof will actually look on a home.
+Try on colors and different designs before deciding.
+Use online tools such as the MRA visualizer to see how a new roof will actually look on a home.